Francisco Rojas (footballer, born 1974)

-Francisco Ulises Rojas Rojas (born 22 July 1974) is a retired Chilean football player.
+Francisco Ulises Rojas Rojas (born 22 July 1974) is a Chilean former football player.
 He played most of his career as a left-back, despite being right-footed.

 International career

 Rojas represented Chile at under-20 level in 1993 alongside players such as Claudio Lizama, Claudio Villan and Marcelo Salas.

 At senior level, Rojas was capped 31 times for the Chile national team between 1995 and 2005, including three games at the 1998 FIFA World Cup.

 Personal life

 His common nickname is "Murci", shortage of "Murciélago" ("Bat").

+In 2012, Rojas took part in the Chilean reality show Mundos Opuestos.

+In 2021, Rojas was a candidate to councillor for La Pintana commune.